Global Passport to Modern Direct Democracy

 Traditionally, in most representative democracies, the power of citizens to make decisions at the ballot box was restricted to the elections of other people and parties to offices and parliament.
 However, in recent years more and more countries have adopted new possibilities and channels for citizens to make their voices heard—even between election days.

 International IDEA supports the development and use of democratic procedures and practices around the world.
-Its Direct Democracy Database is a unique resource for democratic practitioners, administrators and observers.
-This Passport complements the 2008 publication, Direct Democracy: The International IDEA Handbook.
+Our Direct Democracy Database is a unique resource for democratic practitioners, administrators and observers.
+This Passport complements our 2008 publication, Direct Democracy: The International IDEA Handbook.

 The world of active citizenship and participatory democracy